Liberty Island: Fort Wood

-Statue of Liberty
+Statue of Liberty Enlightening the World

 The statue, entitled Liberty Enlightening the World, was a gift from the people of France to mark the American Centennial.
 It was agreed that the Congress would authorize the acceptance of the statue by the President of the United States, and that the War Department would facilitate its construction and presentation.

 The construction of the statue was completed in France in July 1884.
 The cornerstone was laid on August 5, 1884, and after some funding delays, construction of the pedestal was finished on April 22, 1886.
 The statue arrived in New York Harbor on June 17, 1885, on board the French frigate Isère, was stored for eleven months in crates waiting for its pedestal to be finished, and was then reassembled in four months.
-On October 28, 1886, the Statue of Liberty was unveiled by President Grover Cleveland.
+On October 28, 1886, the Statue of Liberty was inaugurated by President Grover Cleveland.
 The name Liberty Island was made official by Congress in 1956.